Pawn Gold Johannesburg

 If your piece of jewelry is a big brand name such as a Gucci or a Cartier, it would command a higher price, since branded pieces come at a fixed resale value.

-Step # 5 – Value your jewelry
+- Step # 5 – Value your jewellery

 Get a gemological report done for the diamond on your piece of jewelry.
 When you get a certified appraisal and take it to your local pawn shop, it would be easier to get a fair price for your jewelry.
 Taking along an older appraisal report would not be of any help, since the prices of gold and diamonds keep changing all the time.